Five Finger Death Punch: And Justice for None and Spencer's departure (2016–2019)

 Five Finger Death Punch have also worked with Brantley Gilbert, Brian May of Queen, and Kenny Wayne Shepherd to re-record a new version of Sheperd's song "Blue on Black".
-The proceeds from the recording support The Gary Sinise Foundation.
+The proceeds from the recording support the Gary Sinise Foundation.
 While a cover of the song had already appeared on And Justice for None, this new version merged Sheperd's blues rock, Gilbert's country, May's classic rock and Five Finger Death Punch's mainstream rock styles.

-F8, departure of Hook, and A Decade of Destruction: Volume 2 (2019–2021)
+F8 and Hook's departure (2019–2021)

 On May 9, 2019, the band released a video announcing a "new record in the making".
 The album, F8 was released on February 28, 2020.
 The album's lead single, "Inside Out", was released on December 2, 2019.
 "A Little Bit Off" was released as the second single in June 2020.
 Both songs topped the Billboard Mainstream Rock songs.
-On February 4, 2020, it was announced that lead guitarist Jason Hook was forced to miss the remaining shows of the European tour due to health issues.
-Andy James was named as substitute lead guitarist for the rest of the tour.
+On February 4, 2020, it was announced that guitarist Jason Hook was forced to miss the remaining shows of the European tour due to health issues.
+Andy James was named as substitute for the rest of the tour.
 It was confirmed on October 12, 2020, that Hook officially left the band, with James replacing him permanently.

-AfterLife (2021–present)
+AfterLife and re-recordings of their greatest hits (2021–present)

 In May 2021, it was announced that the band planned on recording their ninth album in 2022.
 They will also make a 15th anniversary re-recording of their debut album, The Way of the Fist.
 On April 12, 2022, the band released the title track from their ninth studio album, AfterLife.
 On the same day, the band announced a U.S. tour with Megadeth, The Hu, and Fire from the Gods, set for August through October 2022.
 On May 13, 2022, the band released the second single, "IOU".
 They also announced the release of their ninth studio album, AfterLife, which was released on August 19, 2022.
 On June 9, 2022, the band released the third single, "Welcome to the Circus".
 On July 8, 2022, the band released the fourth single, "Times Like These".

-In October 2022, Moody announced plans to retire from heavy metal music after releasing the band's tenth studio album to spend more time with his kids.
-Moody later retracted his retirement announcement stating:

-The band subsequently toured across the United States at the end of 2022 with country rock artists Brantley Gilbert and Cory Marks serving as the opening acts.
+The band toured across the U.S. at the end of 2022 with country rock artists Brantley Gilbert and Cory Marks serving as the opening acts.

+On January 12, 2024, the band announced the release of a digital deluxe edition of "AfterLife" which was planned to be released on February 9, but was delayed to April 5.

+In May 2025, it was revealed that Five Finger Death Punch re-recorded their greatest hits in response to their former record label, Prospect Park, selling their masters without the band's consent.
+They released their re-recorded greatest hits album on July 18, 2025.